JensDyvik/simple-fab-hydroponics/README.md

 3D print one [Rockwool holder](https://github.com/JensDyvik/simple-fab-hydroponics/blob/main/stl-files-for-3d-printing/GrodanGroCup_v05-trimmed.stl) and [Sprout yurt](https://github.com/JensDyvik/simple-fab-hydroponics/blob/main/stl-files-for-3d-printing/sprout-yurt-for-spiral-vase-printing.stl) per plant you are going to grow.

-Place the rockwool cubes into the 3D printed holders and make small hold in the middle of the rockwool top.
+Place the rockwool cubes into the 3D printed holders.
+The top of the rockwool should be flush with the holder.

 ![](img/2-lasercutting.JPG)